 PAVING the way for ultimate sale of WMPS Memphis, in compliance with the FCC's "duopoly" regulations, Memphis Broadcasting Co. and the First Baptist Church of that city have entered into a new contract under which the church will be accorded one hour and 45 minutes per week of time instead of previous provisions in perpetuity, guaranteeing it 51⁄2 hours per week.
 The new contract involved, in exchange for the recapture of time, payment of \$15,000 to the church.
-Instead of 51⁄2 hours on Sunday, the new 99-year contract specifies an hour and one-half, with 15 minutes on Wednesdays and five one-minute spot announcements per week.
+Instead of 51⁄2 hours on Sunday, the new 99-year contract specifies an hour and one-half, with 15 minutes pot announcements per week.